cmajcher/Raindrops/README.md

 The goal of this Raindrop game is prevent the falling raindrops fomr reaching the ground.
 To do so, a raindrop must come in contact with the catcher.
-If 15 raindrops reach the end, the game terminates.
+If 15 raindrops reach the end, the game terminates.Things to be added: End screen, different raindrops fall, cause different points/different effects, comments, branches?